African Writers Conference: Controversy

 At the conference, several nationalist writers refused to acknowledge any literature written in non-African languages as being African literature.
 Ngũgĩ noted the irony of the conference's title, in that it excluded a great part of the population that did not write in English, while trying to define African literature but accepting that it must be in English.
 As he would describe it in his 1986 book Decolonising the Mind: The Politics of Language in African Literature: "The bullet was the means of the physical subjugation.
 Language was the means of the spiritual subjugation."

 In an essay entitled "The Dead End Of African Literature", published in Transition in 1963, Obiajunwa Wali stated: "Perhaps the most important achievement of the last Conference of African Writers of English Expression held in Makerere College, Kampala, in June 1962, is that African literature as now defined and understood leads nowhere.
 The conference itself marked the final climax on the attack on the Negritude school of Léopold Senghor and Aimé Césaire....
 Another significant event in the Conference, is the tacit omission of Amos Tutuola."

+Ezekiel Mphahlele disagreed with Wali's criticisms, that writing in European languages like English and French makes "...African literature as now understood and practiced... only a minor appendage in the mainstream of European literature..."
+Mphahlele writes in response: "...English and French have become the common language with which to present a nationalist front against white oppressors.
+Where the white man has already retreated, as in the independent states, these two languages are still a unifying force..."
+Mphahlele goes on to explain the need for equity in publishing between African and European languages.
+Mphahlele then comments on the impracticalities introduced by writing in different African languages: "...Supposing we met at Makerere to discuss African literature in the indigenous languages, what common language would we have which would help us understand the books being discussed?
+How many writers, even if they all wrote in indigenous languages, would have understood what was being talked about in connection with vernacular texts?
+What would be the common problems to talk about, such as we had as writers of English?"
+Mphahlele concludes "...A writer must choose the medium that suits him best."